+Set Goals, Track Progress, Active Feedback, Knowledge Transfer,

-Succeeding through Teamwork, Active feedback, Knowledge transfer, and Support
+Evaluate and Support Growth

 This document will give you guidance on the EHRA Performance process including the performance cycle and annual performance review process.

 The STAKES performance management program should be the starting point to engaging, developing, and retaining our employees.